sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - The best CNN architecture that won the last ImageNet competition is called **ResNet** and it has 152 layers!
 - There are also an architecture called **Inception** that was made by Google that are very useful to learn and apply to your tasks.
 - Reading and trying the mentioned models can boost you and give you a lot of ideas to solve your task.
+- Ideas may be useful in other domains, not just computer vision.

 ### Classic networks